-A few months ago, I was a little tired as I sat in my rocking chair, gently swaying, while in the background I could hear my son with his very smart biology tutor, who is a medical student.
-My son likely was also tired during this lesson as it was 8pm.
+A couple of years ago, I was a little tired as I sat in my rocking chair, gently swaying, while in the background I could hear our son with his very smart biology tutor, who is a medical student.
+Our son likely was also tired during this lesson as it was 8pm.
 The tutor was likely more tired than usual, too, because when I asked him if he wanted a tea or cappuccino (and he always chooses decf green tea) he surprised me by choosing the caffeinated coffee.

 As I was drifting off into a meditative state, what caught my attention most about their interaction, was that my son was asking far more questions than usual — likely with hopes that the teacher would just give him the answer.
 Yet in response, the tutor consistently answered each question with: “Well, what do you think?”
 My son responded each with, “Well I think…”

 This rhythmic flow went on for the hour.
 Afterwards, I asked my son, “So, what did you think about the session tonight?”
 He said, “I learned so much.
 I understand everything now and better than ever.
 I think it was my best session.”